 RN to Bachelor of Science in Nursing

 Earn your B.S.N. from Saint Mary's University of Minnesota to practice evidence-based nursing that can help you call upon even quicker critical-thinking skills in your patient-centered approach to care.
-Nurses who graduate from an RN-to-B.S.N. program could qualify for top nursing positions with salaries of up to $30,000 more than RN-only colleagues.
+Nurses who graduate from an RN-to-B.S.N. program could qualify for top nursing positions with salaries of up to 20% higher than RN-only colleagues.1 & 2

 Our expert faculty members are practitioners dedicated to teaching you the advanced nursing techniques, technologies, and business skills you need to excel as a nursing leader preparing you for a lifelong career in the field.
 The curriculum is accredited by the Commission on Collegiate Nursing Education (CCNE) and includes a capstone that you can complete in the healthcare setting of your choice.